-Impact Player Rule in IPL 2023: BCCI introduced Impact Player Rule in IPL 2023 season and bring up a major change in the IPL history.
+What is Impact Player Rule in IPL: BCCI introduced the Impact Player Rule in the IPL 2023 season and brought up a major change in the IPL rules history.

-The rule was implemented in the Syed Mushtaq Ali earlier this year and was introduced in the IPL 2023 season.
-The fever for IPL 2023 gets hyped right after teams announced their retained players list.
+The rule was implemented in the 2023 Syed Mushtaq Ali trophy and later was introduced in the IPL 2023 season.
+The fever for IPL 2024 gets hyped right after teams announce their squad for IPL 2024.

 - Impact Player can only be an Indian player unless there are less than 4 overseas players in the Playing XI.